daveKontro/NodeDockerApp/README.md

 # NodeDockerApp
 - simple node.js app containerized via docker for deployment testing
-- use for testing purposes; not recommend for production deployment
+- use for testing purposes; not recommended for production deployment

 ## run app directly
 - navigate to app root dir